What is a Bachelor of Science in Health Data Analytics?

 Is Healthcare Data Analytics a Good Career?

-Overall employment of statisticians and health information managers is projected to grow over 30 percent from 2021 to 2031, much faster than the average for all occupations.
+Overall employment of statisticians and health information managers is projected to grow about 30 percent from 2022 to 2032, much faster than the average for all occupations.

 Post-College Employment for Drexel Graduates